-2 nurses who worked with indicted doctor may face discipline
+2 nurses’ licenses suspended in cases linked to indicted doc

-COLUMBUS, Ohio (AP) — The Ohio Board of Nursing will consider Thursday whether to suspend two nurses’ licenses in cases related to allegations that intensive care patients were given excessive painkillers ordered by a hospital doctor now charged with murder.
+COLUMBUS, Ohio (AP) — The Ohio Board of Nursing on Thursday suspended two nurses’ licenses for at least one year in cases related to allegations that intensive care patients were given excessive painkillers ordered by a hospital doctor now charged with murder.

 The two cases are the first to come before the board since administrative hearings began in some of its 25 cases related to the matter.